Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/t_deployment_imbi.md

 ---
 title: "Create an Express Package"
 linkTitle: "Create an Express Package"
 weight: 180
----A product deployment package in Transfer CFT is called an Express Package.
+--- A product deployment package in Transfer CFT is called an Express Package.
 For the iSeries platform, you can create a deployment package for Transfer CFTs to be used with {{< TransferCFT/suitevariablesCentralGovernanceName  >}}, or for standalone Transfer CFTs.

 This section describes how to create a reusable and distributable {{< TransferCFT/axwayvariablesComponentShortName  >}} package to simplify and ease the task of installing and configuring {{< TransferCFT/axwayvariablesComponentShortName  >}}s on multiple servers of the same architecture.